This is your

 If you want to share your app with the world, apply for production status from your app's info page, accessible via the App Console.
 Before applying for production, make sure your app adheres to the developer branding guidelines and terms and conditions.
 It will be rejected if it doesn't.

-When you apply for production status, you'll be prompted for additional info, and your app will then be submitted to us for review.
+When you apply for production status, you'll be prompted to supply additional information, such as how your app uses the API, and to upload an icon for app.
+Your request will then be submitted to us for review.
 We'll review your app as quickly as possible to make sure it adheres to the above guidelines.
 Be descriptive!
 The more info you provide when applying, the faster we'll be able to approve your app.

 Once your app is approved for production status, any number of Dropbox users can link to your app.
 Keep in mind that once your app has production status, you can't change its name or permission.
 Make sure you're comfortable with your app's configuration before applying.
 Remember, your app is required to adhere to the production status requirements even after it has been approved.